AL2009man/GyroSpace-and-Play/README.md

 # GyroSpace-and-Play

-A plug-and-play header solution (for C and C++ projects) for implementing Axis orientations (also known as Gyro Space orientation) for your project that uses Motion Sensor Aiming/Gyro Aiming to your game,
+A plug-and-play header solution (for C and C++ projects) for implementing Axis orientations (also known as Gyro Space orientation) for your project that uses Motion Sensor Aiming/Gyro Aiming in your project.

 # What is this repository all about?

 In 2023, two sourceport devs contemplated Gyro Space orientation code, thinking it would be very hard to implement while not being unintuitive/returns on QoL.
 I even wished for an easy plug-and-play solution, although GamepadMotionHelpers already provides that.
 In 2025: I got bored and decided to play around with Bing AI for a fun experiment, coming off the heels of the work from UnleashedRecomp project.
-I originally created it for Yamagi Quake 2, but my ambition grew, and I decided to repurpose it into a generic header.
+It was originally designed for Yamagi Quake 2, but my ambition grew, and I decided to repurpose it into a generic header.

-This repository is intended to make it a very plug-and-play implementation of Gyro Space orientation derived from [GyroWiki's Player Space Gyro article](http://gyrowiki.jibbsmart.com/blog:player-space-gyro-and-alternatives-explained), while including Matrix, Gravity Vectors and Dynamic Orientation.
+This repository is intended to be a plug-and-play implementation of 3DOF to 2D Conversion Style, originally derived from [GyroWiki's Player Space Gyro article](http://gyrowiki.jibbsmart.com/blog:player-space-gyro-and-alternatives-explained), while including Matrix, Gravity Vectors and Dynamic Orientation.
 This code is designed with C projects in mind, but is compatible with C++ Projects.

 All you need is a subset of codes to implement, and now you have Gyro Space support!

 ## Example Code:

-If you'd like to have a good idea on how to implement Gyro Space orientation codeset, here's a basic example of what a generic gyro aiming's Axis Selection code could looks like:
+If you'd like to have a good idea on how to implement Gyro Space orientation codeset, here's a basic example of what a generic gyro aiming's Axis Selection code could look like:

 ### C Project: